test-editor/test-editor-xtext-gradle/README.md

 The resulting language jars provide rich editing and test generation facilities.
 They are wrapped into rest services served by [test-editor-backend](https://github.com/test-editor/test-editor-backend).

 ## Development
+### Setup development

+Make sure to have a working [nix](https://nixos.org/nix/) installation.
+Please ensure that the `nixpkgs-unstable` channel is available.
+It can be added with `nix-channel --add https://nixos.org/channels/nixpkgs-unstable`.

+To enter the development environment, execute `NIXPKGS_ALLOW_UNFREE=1 nix-shell` in this repos root directory.
+For even more convenience, please install [direnv](https://github.com/direnv/direnv) which will enter the development environment automatically for you.

+Once within the development environment, run `./gradlew build` to resolve all necessary dependencies.

 ### Setup
 ``` shell
 git clone https://github.com/test-editor/test-editor-xtext-gradle.git  # clone the sources
 curl https://nixos.org/nix/install | sh                                # get nix package manager (if you happen to not have it installed)